 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history review.
-During your consultation visit, your specific needs and considerations will be addressed by either Dr. Bichon or by the Oral and Maxillofacial Surgeon referred by our practice.
+During your consultation visit, your specific needs and considerations will be addressed by either Dr. Bichon and Dr. Osborne, or by the Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure